jtwleung/Final-Project-SQL/cleaning_data.md

 ### When doing preliminary examination of the data to prepare for import, and analysis using SQL on the tables after import, I found the following potential issues:

+(Note to reader: Please render this .md file in Visual Studio Code preview in order to see the color coding within the table.
+GitHub does not support rendering 'font color="red"' tags.)

 | Item # | Table Name | Column Name | Issue and Comments |
 | ------ | ---------- | ----------- | ------------------ |
 | 1 |allsessions | country | - 24 entries of '(not set)' = 0.15% occurence<br>- small percentage is negligible, so rows could be dropped if country distribution specifically is being examined, otherwise keep this column<br>- not possible to interpolate country value from city value due to missing city value data in those rows |